 The OLGC has raised an impressive $55 billion for various causes and economic development.
 The Ontario lottery started in 1975 with the “Wintario” game.
 Today there are multiple draws, instant games (including scratch cards), casino games, sports betting via parlays and poker available online.
 Retail outlets sell tickets to draws that can pay life-changing money in various formats.

 Here are the biggest games:

 Keno, Ontario 49 and instant win games give you extra ways to win jackpot prizes.
-The casino games section of the OLGC site adds slots, table games and video poker options (including live dealer games).
+The free online casino games section of the OLGC site includes slots, table games and video poker options (including live dealer games).
 You can bet on sports via the lottery portal, with the Pro-Line app available to download for those who enjoy regular sports betting.